HomeDing/homeding.github.io/elements.md

 The [DigitalOut Element](/elements/digitalout.md) is used to create digital output signals based on actions.
 :::

-:::element rfsend default
+:::element rfcodes default
-The [RFSend Element](/elements/rfsend.md) is used for sending RF codes on the 433 MHz band to control remote sockets.
+The [RFCodes Element](/elements/rfcodes.md) is used for sending and receiving RF codes on the 433 MHz band e.g. to control remote sockets.
 :::